 Best movies & TV Shows like Little People, Big World

 A unique, carefully handpicked, selection of the best movies like Little People, Big World Starring Amy Roloff, Matt Roloff, Zach Roloff, and more.
-If you liked Little People, Big World then you may also like: Old Enough, The Other, Our Town, Cheetah, Honey, I Shrunk the Kids and many more popular movies featured on this list.
+If you liked Little People, Big World then you may also like: Our Town, Cheetah, Honey, I Shrunk the Kids, Country, Take Me to the River and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 Matt & Amy Roloff enlist the help of their four children Jeremy, Zack, Molly & Jacob to help expand the business of Roloff farms.
 As the kids grow older, the family grows larger and the Roloffs learn how to keep their family relationships strong.